What is a Partnership Capital Account?

 • The partnership’s total assets were less than $1 million at the end of the tax year.

-• Schedule K-1s are filed with the return and provided to partners on or before the due date.
+• Schedule K-1s are filed with the return and provided to partners on time.

 • The partnership is not filing or required to file Schedule M-3.